-The list of firms debarred from participating in this project is available at: the website of the Rwanda Public Procurement Office www.rppa.gov.rw
+The list of firms debarred from participating in this project is available on the website of the Rwanda Public Procurement Office www.rppa.gov.rw

-The information required from bidders is modified as follows: "none.
+The information required from bidders is modified as follows: none.

-The ceiling for sub contractor's participation is: not allowed
+The ceiling for subcontractor's participation is: not allowed

-The qualification data required from bidders are modified as follows: "none.
+The qualification data required from bidders are modified as follows: none.